ABOUT UNITED RELIGIONS INITIATIVE

-The purpose of the United Religions Initiative (URI) is to promote enduring, daily interfaith cooperation, to end religiously motivated violence and to create cultures of peace, justice and healing for the Earth and all living beings.
-Cooperation Circles (CCs) are the foundational unit, the center and the life of URI.
-Self- governing and self-funding, they bring people of all beliefs together to address the most pressing issues facing their communities, building bridges of compassion and understanding between people of different religious and cultural traditions.
-There are presently over 1026 CCs in 108 countries.
+The purpose of URI is to promote enduring, daily interfaith cooperation, to end religiously motivated violence, and to create cultures of peace, justice, and healing for the Earth and all living beings.
+Grassroots groups called Cooperation Circles (CCs) are the foundational unit, the center, and the life of URI.
+Self-governing and self-funding, they bring people of all beliefs together to address the most pressing issues facing their communities, building bridges of compassion and understanding between people of different religious and cultural traditions.
+The global network presently consists of over 1,000 CCs in 112 countries.

 Working together, groups of URI members from diverse belief traditions identify and address pressing problems with grassroots ingenuity.
-Projects and programs undertaken by our Cooperation Circles serve one or more of 14 Action Areas including the Environment, Health & Social Services, Human Rights, Indigenous Peoples, Peacebuilding, Women, and Youth.
+Projects and programs undertaken by our CCs serve one or more of 14 Action Areas, including the Environment, Health & Social Services, Human Rights, Indigenous Peoples, Peacebuilding, Women, and Youth.

 SUMMARY OF THE POSITION